NikhilBagwe/Learn-CSharp-Dotnet/webAPI/05 - Clean Architecture - 2.md

 ## Application layer :

+- It dictates how the business logic of the application should be and it only depends on Domain Layer.
 - Defines and implements use cases or application-specific business operations.
 - Acts as an intermediary between the outer layers (such as the user interface and infrastructure) and the domain layer.